CertificationView course modules

 If you are a part of a business that collects data on individuals, or if you are a user of any website that has ever asked to access your data, files, photos, contacts (anything), then GDPR is incredibly important for you.
 Companies (even small ones) that fail to meet GDPR standards violate important laws, put consumers in danger, and could be put out of business if they are caught.
 But GDPR can be complicated and hard to understand.
 This course makes things simple, so that you can make sure the businesses you manage, work with, or purchase from (even just websites you browse) are meeting GDPR standards.

-This course introduces you to the key principles of the GDPR including giving consumers control of their data, and protecting the privacy of children under 16.
-For example, under GDPR regulations individuals will be able to access the personal data being stored by companies and find out where and for what purpose it is being used.
-You will learn what organisations can do to prepare for the GDPR, including personal data security guidance for microenterprises.
-The course teaches you about the key role of the Data Protection Officer (DPO) in organisations, and the steps organisations can implement to secure cloud-based environments.
+The course begins by introducing you to the key principles of the GDPR, including giving consumers control of their data and protecting the privacy of children under 16.
+You will learn how, under GDPR regulations, individuals can access any of their personal data being stored by companies and find out where and for what purpose it is being used.
+You will then learn what large and small organisations must do to meet GDPR standards.
+This will include guidance for small enterprises on how to securely and legally hold consumers’ personal data.
+Finally, the course teaches you about the key role of the Data Protection Officer (DPO), and the steps organisations can take to secure cloud-based environments.

 Having completed this course you will be able to:

 - Explain the purpose of the General Data Protection Regulation (GDPR).

 - Describe what organisations can do to prepare for the GDPR.